Kurulucifer/tampermonkey-scripts/README.md

 ## Scripts

 ABOBA Exterminator replaces ABOBA's with wideKoko emotes.
 Only the (Randomizer) version is being updated now.
+Example: https://imgur.com/a/MndeQfi

 wideKokoGacha just makes wideKokoGacha return a random wideKoko, just like ABOBA Exterminator but without having to write ABOBA.